Women's club movement in the United States: History

 Prior to the founding of the first Progressive era women's clubs, Sorosis and the New England Women's Club, most organizations for women were auxiliaries of groups for men or were church-related.
 Jane Cunningham Croly of the General Federation of Women's Clubs (GFWC) wrote in 1898 that women were first able to reach out of their homes through religious institutions.

 By becoming involved in church or charitable groups, women were able to find companionship and a way to facilitate change in their communities.
 It was also one of the few ways that women were initially allowed to contribute outside of the home.
 Some of the earliest women-led organizations were started as religious groups in the early part of the nineteenth century.
 White women were involved in church charity groups as early as the 1790s.

 Later, women also started to become involved in antislavery groups, temperance groups and women's suffrage organizations starting in the 1840s.
 African-American women helped organize many anti-slavery groups, the earliest founded in 1832, and white women followed black women's lead in creating abolition groups.

-As women began to have more leisure time, they started woman's clubs.
+As women began to have more leisure time, they started women's clubs.
 Initially, most women's clubs focused on literary endeavors, self-improvement and created social opportunities for white middle-class women.
 These clubs allowed women to share ideas and helped them realize that their thoughts were important, and that together they could act on them.
 Literary women's clubs in pioneer areas gave women an outlet to explore reading and make friends.
-Many women’s clubs maintained book collections for use by club members.
+Many women's clubs maintained book collections for use by club members.
 Instead of forming a literary club, women in Galveston created a scientific club, which also focused on learning.

 Croly notes that women's clubs were not created to copy men's groups; instead, they were often created to give women a space to share ideas as equals; these ideas often developed into practical action.
 As Mary I. Wood and Anna J. H. (Mrs. Percy V.) Pennybacker described it: "Very early the club women became unwilling to discuss Dante and Browning over the teacups, at meetings of their peers in some lady's drawing room, while unsightly heaps of rubbish flanked the paths over which they had passed in their journeys thither."
 Women justified their movement into social reform by using the Victorian idea that women were naturally morally superior to men.
 As clubs moved from self-improvement to community improvement, women's clubs in the Western U.S. lagged somewhat behind clubs formed in more developed parts of the country.
-Woman's clubs in the late 1800s described themselves as attempting to "exert a refining and ennobling influence" on their communities.
-They also saw woman's clubs as an intellectual and practical good which would create better women and a better country.
+Women's clubs in the late 1800s described themselves as attempting to "exert a refining and ennobling influence" on their communities.
+They also saw women's clubs as an intellectual and practical good which would create better women and a better country.